Modulus of families of walks on graphs: Conclusion

 \section{Conclusion}

 We established the basic theory of families of walks in graphs and their modulus.
 This is a concept that generalizes the fundamental notion of effective conductance in electrical networks.
 The theory is derived from its continuous analog, where modulus has had many applications.
 The advantage of finite graphs is their potential for computations.
 We propose to use walks instead of curves, because they're more suitable to numerical algorithms, especially ones that try to find shortest walks within a family.
 We develop an algorithm for computing the modulus of families of walks on graphs.
 Our experiments show this algorithm to be fairly fast.
 However, more experiments and more theory is needed to obtain a complete comparison of our proposed algorithm with other possible ones.
+See \cite{ABPPW2015} for more theoretical investigations of modulus, and \cite{SPSA,GASSP} for examples of applications.